-USETI Alliance Phase II offers a unique opportunity to secure the long-term institutional and political sustainability of equal access to Ukrainian higher education through comprehensive industry-standard item banking/test development system; new direct links to academic programs that will become the foundational nucleus of the Ukrainian testing/educational measurement sector’s long-term legitimacy; management tools for internal capacity building; and a more competently committed external community of test-data consumers.
+USETI Alliance Phase II offers a unique opportunity to secure equal access to Ukrainian higher education through comprehensive industry-standard testing; new direct links to academic programs that will become the foundation for educational skills assessment in Ukraine; a strong test administration management team maintaining integrity and quality control; and a sophisticated and committed community of test-data consumers.

-- The USETI Alliance supports the Center for Educational Policy, which developed and maintains a reporting system for standardized external testing (SET) results - KONKURS.
-Since its rollout KONKURS has attracted keen interest from a wide audience – test takers and their parents, teachers and university administrators with more than 100 million “hits” in 2012.
-This is no surprise – the system publishes test results of each applicant in the Internet.
+- The USETI Alliance supports the Center for Educational Policy, which developed and maintains a reporting system for standardized external testing (SET) results: KONKURS, which logged over 100 million site visits in 2012.